tteck/Proxmox/README.md

 A standalone container-based installation of Home Assistant Core

+🛈 *If the LXC is created Privileged, the script will automatically set up USB passthrough.*

 To create a new Proxmox Home Assistant Container LXC, run the following in the Proxmox Shell.

 ```yaml